Nvidia GeForce RTX 2080 vs Nvidia GeForce GTX 1080

 When the GTX 1080 first launched on May 27, 2016, it sold for $549 (£529, around AU$900), while the Founder’s edition sold for a bit more.

-With the RTX 2080, Nvidia is selling it for $699 (about £527, AU$936).
+With the RTX 2080, Nvidia is selling it for $699 (AU$1,199, about £527).
 Considering the performance leap between the GTX 1080 and the RTX 2080 (which we’ll look at more closely in a moment), this is a pretty impressive amount of power for the money.
 Of course, it’s not cheap, but we were not expecting Nvidia’s next generation high-end GPU to be a budget affair.

 However, since the launch of the GTX 1080, the GPU has had a few price cuts (when it wasn’t being inflated by cryptocurrency miners), and we’d expect its price to fall further once the RTX 2080 is out.
 Because the GTX 1080 is still a very capable card, it means you could pick up an excellent bargain.